L'enfant et les sortilèges: Synopsis

 The bedroom becomes a garden filled with singing animals and plants which have been tortured by the child.
 The child attempts to make friends with the animals and plants, but they shun him because of the injuries he did to them earlier, before they could talk.
-They leave him aside, and in his loneliness, he eventually cries out "Maman".
-At this, the animals turn on him and attack him in an act of vengeance, but they wind up jostling among each other as the child is tossed aside.
-At the culmination, a squirrel is hurt, which causes the other animals to stop fighting.
+They leave him aside, and in his loneliness, he cries out "Maman".
+At this, the animals turn on him and attack him in an act of vengeance, but they end up jostling among each other as the child is tossed aside.
+A squirrel is hurt, which causes the other animals to stop fighting.
 The child bandages the squirrel's wound and collapses exhausted.
 Seeing this act of kindness, the animals have a change of heart toward the child, and decide to try to help him home.
 They mimic the cry of "Maman", carry the child back to his house, and sing in praise of the child.
-The opera ends with the child singing "Maman", as he greets his mother, in the very last bar of the score.
+The opera ends with the child singing "Maman", as he greets his mother, in the last bar of the score.